notahat/notahat.github.com/_posts/2012-11-22-extremist-programming-isnt.md

 It took a while for the point of this to sink in, and it was a couple of things that Corey said that finally made it click.

-## Practice doesn't make perfect.
-Perfect practice makes perfect.
+## Perfect Practice Makes Perfect

-I think Corey attributed this to his violin teacher, but it seems to originate from [Vince Lombardi](http://en.wikipedia.org/wiki/Vince_Lombardi).
+I think Corey attributed this to his violin teacher, but it seems to originate from [Vince Lombardi](http://en.wikipedia.org/wiki/Vince_Lombardi):

+"Practice does not make perfect.
+Only perfect practice makes perfect."

 If you want to get better at something, don't just do it the way you'd normally do it.
 Slow it down, try a different approach, be more attentive and thoughtful.
 Try to do it the ideal way (for some definition of ideal.)